satR23/Getting-and-cleaning-data-week-4-project/Codebook.md

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject Source code "run_analysis.R" calculates the average for all measurement columns grouped by variables Activity and Subject and then writes the output to a local text file named "tidydata.txt""
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject Source code "run_analysis.R" calculates the average for all measurement columns grouped by variables Activity and Subject and then writes the output to a local text file named "tidy.txt""

 Tidy data set description